ray-di/Ray.WebFormModule/README.md

 ```
 ### Controller

 We annotate the methods which web form validation is required with `@FormValidation`.
-We can specify form object property name with `name` and failiure method name with `onFailure`.
+We can specify form object property name with `name` and failiure method name with `@onFailure`.

 ```php
 use Ray\Di\Di\Inject;